Why You Need to Maintain Your Muscle Mass

-Your muscle mass is so important, having enough of it has also shown to help reduce the risk of some diseases like diabetes and heart disease.
+Having adequate amounts of muscle mass has also shown to help reduce the risk of some diseases like diabetes and heart disease.

 Unfortunately, with all the fun things that come along with ageing, loss of muscle mass is one of them.
 After the age of 40, you naturally lose 1% of your muscle mass per year.

-With regular exercise and the right nutrition, you can maintain enough muscle mass to have a high quality of life as you get older and a lower diseases risk.
-This means you will also reduce your risk of the depression that can accompanies illness, hospitalisation and loss of independence as you age.
+With regular exercise and the right nutrition, you can maintain enough muscle mass to have a high quality of life as you get older and lower your diseases risk.
+This means you will also reduce your risk of the depression which can accompany illness, hospitalisation and loss of independence as you age.
 Keep reading to see how you can maintain your muscle mass to help you live a happier and longer life!

 Regular exercise

-Resistance exercise like our cross-training classes, and body weight-bearing activities like our yoga classes are perfect for building and strengthening your muscles.
+Resistance exercise like Rada’s low impact HIIT session and Jacquline’s body weight-bearing session are perfect for building and strengthening your muscles.
+Alternatively you can lower intensity sessions like yoga for joints to strengthen the joints to complete your daily activities.
 Aim for these types of activities at least 3 times a week.
 Additional movements like walking and climbing up the stairs are also good for your muscles and cardiovascular system.
-Try to move your body everyday.
+Try to move your body every day.
 When stairs are available, take them!

 Eating enough protein